anushksrivastava/TextEditor/README.md

 # TextEditor
-A very basic text editor to help understand undo functionality better to the users.
+A very basic text editor to help understand specifically undo functionality better to the users.